-Technique: Research Technique: Collection of work Technique: Supervised assessment Purpose This technique is used to assess students' abilities to observe, collect, record, represent geographical data and findings to respond to inquiry questions.
-Students analyse and draw conclusions about primary and secondary sources.
-Primary sources are unprocessed original materials collected by the student, e.g. observations and measurements taken in the field (school grounds, local community or more distant locations) and responses to surveys and questionnaires.
+Technique: Research Technique: Collection of work Technique: Supervised assessment Purpose This technique is used to assess students' abilities to observe, collect, record and represent geographical data and findings to respond to inquiry questions.
+This technique is used to assess student responses to a series of focused tasks, based in Geographical Inquiry and Skills, within a single cohesive investigative This technique is used to assess student responses that are produced independently, under supervision and in a set timeframe.
+A supervised Students analyse and draw conclusions about primary and secondary sources.
+Primary sources are unprocessed original materials collected by the student, e.g. observations and measurements taken in the field (school grounds, local community or more distant locations) and responses to surveys and questionnaires. context.
+These may include a small number of short assessments. assessment ensures there is no question about student authorship.
 Students present findings that go beyond the information they have been given and the knowledge they currently have.
-Research responses follow an inquiry approach that aligns to the Geographical Inquiry and Skills identified in the Year level content descriptions.
-This technique is used to assess student responses to a series of focused tasks, based on geographical inquiry and skills, within a single investigative context.
-This technique is used to assess student responses that are produced independently, under supervision and in a set timeframe.
-A supervised assessment ensures there is no question about student authorship.
+Research responses follow an inquiry approach that aligns to the Geographical Inquiry and Skills identified in the year level content descriptions.

+Technique: Research

-Technique: Technique: Technique: Research Supervised assessment Collection of work
+Technique: Collection of work Technique: Supervised assessment